 You Might Decide to Downsize Your Home If

-- You have unused rooms
+- Your house has unused rooms

 - Home maintenance has become overwhelming